Timeline of Wikipedia–U.S. government conflicts: 2024–2025: Project Esther

 The New York Times characterized the initiative's goal as "branding a broad range of critics of Israel as 'effectively a terrorist support network,' so that they could be deported, defunded, sued, fired, expelled, ostracized and otherwise excluded from what it considered 'open society.'"
+Project Esther is run by Victoria Coates.

 In January 2025, leaked documents from Heritage's Oversight Project detailed a plan to dox Wikipedia editors alleged to be antisemitic.
 Proposed tactics included using facial-recognition tools, cross-referencing against databases of hacked information, tricking Wikipedia users into visiting sites that harvest IP addresses, and operating sock-puppet accounts.
 Slate columnist Stephen Harrison compared the plan to the 2021 doxing campaign by pro-Chinese government editors, which resulted in some Hong Kong editors being physically harmed.
-Oversight Project director Mike Howell said the investigation into Wikipedia would be “shared with the appropriate policymakers to help inform a strategic response”.
+Oversight Project director Mike Howell said the investigation into Wikipedia would be "shared with the appropriate policymakers to help inform a strategic response".

 Following a month-long discussion, Wikipedia editors decided to blacklist the Heritage Foundation website, meaning attempts to link to it on Wikipedia are automatically blocked.

 April 2025: D.C.
 U.S. Attorney's letter questioning WMF's 501(c)(3) status

 On 24 April 2025, acting United States Attorney for the District of Columbia Edward R. Martin Jr. sent a letter to the Wikimedia Foundation (WMF) alleging that Wikipedia "allows foreign actors to manipulate information and spread propaganda" and requesting documents to assess WMF's compliance with Section 501(c)(3) of the Internal Revenue Code.
 The letter sought materials from 1 January 2021 onward and set a response deadline of 15 May 2025, asking about content-moderation practices, handling of editor misconduct, safeguards against foreign influence, and interactions with search engines and large language model companies.

 National coverage described the inquiry as testing WMF's charitable status; WMF emphasized its neutral point-of-view policy and volunteer-driven model in responses to the press.
-The letter also asserted that WMF "is incorporated in the District of Columbia"; WMF governance documents and public records identify the Foundation as incorporated in Florida.
+The letter also asserted that WMF "is incorporated in the District of Columbia"; WMF governance documents and public records identify the foundation as incorporated in Florida.
 In the same period, it was reported that Martin sent a "vaguely threatening" letter to The New England Journal of Medicine, accusing the journal of being "partisans in various scientific debates," and that at least three other medical journals received similar inquiries—placing the WMF letter within a broader pattern of outreach to knowledge-publishing organizations.